maxfah/wheelchair-soccer-launcher/README.md

 ![The completed wheelchair-mounted soccer ball launcher](/images/wheelchair-soccer-launcher-side.png)

-This project is an open-source, 3D-printable soccer ball launcher designed to be mounted on a wheelchair.
+This project is an open-source soccer ball launcher designed to be mounted on a wheelchair.
 It was developed by students from the **[Waukee APEX Program](https://apex.waukeeschools.org/)** to support the amazing work of [**Can Play**](https://can-play.org/), a nonprofit organization dedicated to providing adaptive sports and recreation opportunities for children and adults with disabilities.

 The goal of this project is to provide a low-cost, accessible, and replicable design that allows more individuals to participate in wheelchair soccer.